Marching for Schools: The Save Our Schools March Protests Education Cuts

 Equitable Funding

-Save Our Schools is working to ensure every school in the country has the necessary funding and resources to provide students with the highest possible quality of education, as well as funding for community support services and neighborhood libraries.
+Save Our Schools is working to ensure every school in the country has the necessary funding and resources to provide students with the highest possible quality of education and funding for community support services and neighborhood libraries.

 End to Standardized Testing for Evaluation Purposes

-Save Our Schools believes that high stakes testing is detrimental to the overall quality of education in this country and wants to do away with pay per testing performance and funding based on overall test performance in each individual school.
+Save Our Schools believes that high-stakes testing is detrimental to the overall quality of education in this country.
+It wants to eliminate pay-per-testing performance and funding based on overall test performance in each individual school.

 Local Curriculum Development

-Within this guideline, Save Our Schools would like to see smaller class sizes, opportunities for multicultural learning and well-rounded curriculum that encompasses a broad range of disciplines.
-The organization also wants teachers across the country to have access to a wider range of resources and technologies.
+Within this guideline, Save Our Schools would like smaller class sizes, opportunities for multicultural learning, and a well-rounded curriculum encompassing a broad range of disciplines.
+The organization also wants teachers nationwide to have access to a broader range of resources and technologies.

 A Shift in Leadership

-This organization advocates for school leadership to shift to teacher, family and community leadership that is supported by state and federal government officials.
+This organization advocates for school leadership to shift to teacher, family, and community leadership, which is supported by state and federal government officials.

 Why a March?

-According to a recent report in the Washington Post, the reason Save Our Schools is planning a march in Washington D.C. this summer is to ensure their voices are heard in regards to education reform.
+According to a recent report in the Washington Post, Save Our Schools is planning a march in Washington D.C. this summer to ensure their voices are heard regarding education reform.
 The group wants to illustrate alternatives to legislation like No Child Left Behind and Race to the Top, with structured programs that put students and learning first.
-The organization is focused on showing evidence that test-based teaching and learning does more harm to the students than it does good.
+The organization is focused on showing evidence that test-based teaching and learning harm the students more than reasonable.

 • Opening up an authentic dialogue that involves a broader spectrum of educators and community members to determine what works in public education and what doesn't